-If your position requires you to be certified in a certain field of work, including ESE and ELL endorsements, you must have these necessary qualifications prior to starting work.
-If you do not possess a certification prior to starting, you will be asked to be on an education plan in order to complete these qualifications.
+If your position requires you to be certified in a certain field of work, including ESE and ELL endorsements, you must have these necessary qualifications before starting work and must continue to maintain such qualifications.
+If you do not possess a certification before starting, you will be asked to be on an education plan to complete these qualifications.
 All education plans must be followed and completed in the agreed-upon time frame.
 Failure to do so may result in disciplinary action up to including termination.

-NEW HIRE ORIENTATION
+2.3 NEW HIRE ORIENTATION